 3) Discussion: The intricacies of real-world applications often reveal that environments are not perfectly symmetric MDPs.
 Discrepancies such as uneven robot mass distribution and variance in actuator dynamics introduce inherent asymmetries in the robot's dynamics.
-Our findings suggest that in loco-manipulation tasks, where task-space symmetry dominates, the robot's intrinsic asymmetries are negligible for the overall MDP, allowing hard symmetry constraints (e.g., PPOeqic) to excel in real-world scenarios.
-However, in bipedal walking tasks which consist of almost entirely intrinsic symmetry, we observed that PPOegic is more vulnerable to distribution shifts compared to methods without hard constraints (e.g., PPOaug).
+Our findings indicate that in loco-manipulation tasks, where task-space symmetry dominates, the asymmetry introduced by the robot's intrinsic properties is negligible compared to the overarching symmetry within the task space.
+In this case, policies with hard symmetry constraints, (e.g., PPOegic policy), excel in realworld task as well.
+However, in bipedal walking tasks, which rely almost entirely on robot symmetry, we observed that PPOeqic is more susceptible to distribution shifts compared to methods without hard constraints (e.g., PPOaug).
 By allowing natural adaptation to the robot's asymmetries during training, PPOaug demonstrates enhanced robustness against such imperfect symmetry.
 This aligns with prior work [8], suggesting that the choice between PPOaug and PPOeqic should be tailored to the specific nuances of the problem.